mertblgn1/FlippedCardsGame/README.md

 # FlippedCardsGame
  A simple iOS game

--> User needs to match the countries' flags with their architects.
+-> Users need to match the countries' flags with their architects.
--> User can share the score with their friends.
+-> Users can share the score with their friends.